-Further information about the work of the Department can be found under the Outreach and Discipleship and Ministry and Vocations pages using the website navigation at the top of the page.
+Further information about the work of the Department can be found under the Ministry and Parish Resources tabs.

 The Board of Finance is a limited company responsible for employing staff at Church House; for managing the finances of the Diocese; and for providing administration and holding property on behalf of Diocesan Synod.
 It acts in accordance with the policy and directives of the Diocesan Synod.
 The Finance part of the department provides information and advice on financial matters to clergy, PCCs and Parish Treasurers; and is responsible for keeping the accounts of various diocesan bodies.
 For further information visit the Finance pages. or call 01452 835523.